What Is E-E-A-T? How Experience, Expertise, Authority, and Trust Impact SEO

 YMYL — "Your Money or Your Life" — refers to topics where bad information can cause real harm: medical advice, financial guidance, legal information, news, and safety topics.

-Google applies E-E-A-T standards most rigorously here.
-A health site written by anonymous authors with no credentials will struggle significantly, even if the content is technically accurate.
-For YMYL sites, author credentials aren't optional — they're essential.
+Google places the greatest emphasis on E-E-A-T when evaluating YMYL (Your Money or Your Life) content.
+A health site written by anonymous authors with no credentials will struggle significantly, even if the information is factually correct.

 Common E-E-A-T Mistakes That Hurt SEO